David7Mejia/David7Mejia/README.md

 -->

 #### 🌱 I’m currently learning:
-  - More Python and JS for ML!
+  - More Python and JS for ML/AI!
 #### ⚡ Fun facts:
   - I speak English, Spanish and Portuguese.
   - I come from a background in Biology Human Physiology